 These wasps are black with yellow bands on their abdomens and have characteristic square heads.

-The larvae of these wasps feed on wood-boring insects, so they can benefit gardeners dealing with borers or termites.
+The larvae of these wasps feed on wood-boring insects to benefit gardeners dealing with borers or termites.

 The Thread-waisted Wasp, or Eremnophila aureonotata, is a type of wasp found throughout Iowa.